cms-sw/cmssw/Validation/RecoVertex/README.md

 how you could use the most common tool available in CMS to perform the same.
 We will mainly use cmsDriver and its powerful option to create the python cfg that we will run, and das_client to explore and find suitable samples to run upon.
+At the end of this page there is the description of other standalone analyzers, configurations and Root macros.
 Let start with order.

 PREREQUISITES
 =============